Top UK Immigration Lawyers with Over 5000 Successful Applications

 • if material facts have not been disclosed – i.e. you did not mention a previous visa refusal on your application or a prior criminal conviction

-How does UKVI consider cases of deception?
+How does UKVI consider common reasons for deception?

 If the Home Office allege that you have made a false representation in your current or a prior immigration application, the burden of proof is on them to prove that a) the representations are not true and b) there has been dishonesty or deception.
 Deception or dishonesty must be proven by the Home Office on the ‘balance of probabilities’; in other words, that the applicant (or a third party) “deliberately and dishonestly made false representations, submitted false documents or information or failed to disclose material facts”.